 Though Blizzard probably won't like it, you can think of Overwatch 2 as a massive DLC pack.
 You're not leaving anything behind by buying it, but you're also not getting an entirely new game per se.
 At worst, PvP-only players will miss out on story development and skins.
 In fact, pre-release footage from BlizzCon gives the impression that the game is largely based on the seasonal PvE events from the first Overwatch.

-As far as can be told, the largest change that Overwatch 2 brings to the table are Hero abilities that you can upgrade.
+As far as I can be told, the largest change that Overwatch 2 brings to the table is Hero abilities that you can upgrade.
 Beyond that, the basic mission structure will be very familiar.
 You choose from a preset group of Heroes, kill Null Sector Omnics or Talon forces from point A to B, and then make a dramatic escape.
 It is almost a guarantee that the entire game will be co-op only.
-Single player will likely not be an option, so you might want to make some friends now before you're forced to play with randoms.
+Single-player will likely not be an option, so you might want to make some friends now before you're forced to play with randoms.

 On paper, there's not really much of an incentive to pick up Overwatch 2.
 The PvE events from the first game were fun enough, but they're quite repetitive.
 You could make a rather safe assumption that most people played the events for the rewards.
 People certainly aren't playing the events for the story, given how quickly most lobbies tend to skip the introductory cutscene after the first day or two.
 Most games that are based around repetitive gameplay where you fight dumb AI bots with random people tend to have very short lifespans or are sold as looter shooters.
 This is, of course, going to be the largest obstacle to Overwatch 2's success.